 Listing 1.
-The definition of an algorithm, with its input parameter, and some dots identifying where to put the instruction of such algorithm - one per line, indented of 4 space characters.
+The definition of an algorithm, with its input parameter, and some dots that identify where to put the instruction of such algorithm - one per line, indented of 4 space characters.

 In this first version of the algorithm, we would like to introduce only some basic constructs of Python.
-To this end, we provide only a partial solution in this subsection, which will be finalised in the following subsections, following the same strategy used in the previous lecture entitled "Algorithms".
-In particular, we want just to say that if the first input word is contained in the bibliographic entry, then the number 1 is returned, otherwise 0 is returned.
-This partial version of the algorithm is introduced in Listing 2.
+To this end, we provide only a partial solution in this subsection, which we finalise in the following subsections, following the same strategy used in the previous chapter entitled "Algorithms".
+In particular, we want to say that if the bibliographic entry contains the first input word, then the number 1 is returned; otherwise, a 0 is returned.
+Listing 2 shows this incomplete version of the algorithm in Python.

 '''

 def contains_word(first_word, second_word, bib_entry):

 if first_word in bib_entry:

 return 1

 else:

 return 0

+Listing 2.
+An incomplete version of the algorithm that is used to introduce some basic

 '''

-Listing 2.
-An incomplete version of the algorithm, that is used to introduce some basic constructs of Python.